220926NET/trainer-code/howToStudyForQC.md

     - IE. "What are some class members?"
         - and you don't know what fields are, just... don't even mention fields are class members.
         - Lead them to the area that you're strong in
-- Second, Don't start the answer by "I'm not sure about this... but... " AND THEN give a good answer
+- Second, Don't start the answer by "I'm not sure about this... but..."
+AND THEN give a good answer
 - Third, believe it or not, taking 5 seconds before starting to answer doesn't feel like an eternity to the interviewer.
 If you need the time to put together a coherent answer, that the time.
 It's better to take the time in the beginning and come up with a polished answer rather than starting to speak and end up rambling.